2000023946/ORION/README.md

 ./scripts/run_test.sh
 ```

-You can also use scripts to run the API independently for debugging.
+Scripts can also be used to run the API independently for debugging.

 ---

-## 🔬 Integrated Tests (Full System Components)
+## Integrated Tests (Full System Components)

-The `tests/integrated/` suite allows you to run **each MCP system component independently**, including:
+The `tests/integrated/` suite runs **each MCP system component independently**, including:

 * MCP Client
 * MCP Server